Gary Barlow: 1996–1998: Solo career and Open Road

-Barlow's solo career was predicted to be very successful, being described as "the next George Michael".
+Barlow had grand ambitions for his solo career because he said "everyone" pushed him to "be the next George Michael."
 His first two solo singles, "Forever Love" (released July 1996) and "Love Won't Wait" (composed by Madonna and Shep Pettibone), both leapt to the number one spot in his home country.
 "Forever Love" was also used as the soundtrack to the film The Leading Man.
 His debut album Open Road reached number one in the UK Albums Chart and went on to sell 2 million copies worldwide.
 Barlow's first single to be released in the United States as a solo artist was "So Help Me Girl", which reached number 44 on the Billboard Hot 100 singles chart and number one on the US Billboard Adult Contemporary chart.
-He then achieved another top-ten hit in the UK with "Open Road" peaking at number seven and number eight in the Netherlands with "Are You Ready Now?".
+He then achieved another top-ten hit in the UK with "Open Road" peaking at number seven.